-- – Exhibition games with travel teams from other leagues (South Ottawa, Ottawa West, etc.) and other competitive teams in the area
+- Exhibition baseball games with travel teams from other leagues (South Ottawa, Ottawa West, etc.) and other competitive baseball teams in the area

-Players interested in trying out will be evaluated during regular April evaluation sessions.
-All players in the travel ball program are required to meet regular GLL boundary requirements (a map is on the Where We Play page) and must play spring baseball on a house league team.
-In early April all registered players in Major, Junior and Senior will receive an email from the division convener asking interested players to self identify.
+Players interested in trying out will be evaluated during regular (house league) April evaluation sessions.
+All players in the travel ball baseball program are required to meet regular GLL boundary requirements (a map is on the Where We Play page) and must play spring baseball on a house league team.
+In early April all registered house league players in Major, Junior and Senior will receive an email from their baseball division convener asking players if they are interested in Travel Ball.

 What to do if you are interested

-- – Let your division convenor know that you wish to be assessed for travel ball
+- Let your baseball division convenor know that you wish to be assessed for travel ball

-- – Attend the evaluation session for your division
+- Attend the house league evaluation session for your division

 - Fee: Cost per player will be announced before registration opens; it includes up to two tournaments.
 Teams may collect a team fee to cover additional tournaments and other miscellaneous team costs.